outtalent-team/culture/our_people.md

 # 4. Thoughtfulness

-We love to analyze ourselves.
-We often work with world-class psychotherapists to understand ourselves better.
+We love to constantly analyze ourselves and understand ourselves better.
 This helps us understand other people better too.

 We always analyze and correct our thinking processes to minimize irrationalities or other mistakes.